shaggyrogers/dota2-auto-accept/README.md

 ## Setup/Installation

-**IMPORTANT**: You will need to manually add the path to tesseract (likely C:\Program Files\Tesseract-OCR) to PATH.
+**IMPORTANT**: You will need to manually add the directory containing tesseract.exe (likely C:\Program Files\Tesseract-OCR) to PATH.
 Otherwise, the script will fail suddenly when the accept button appears.

 To enable notifications via Pushbullet, create a file '.pushbullet-token' in the project directory containing your access token.

 ## Usage

-    cd dota-2-auto-accept
+    cd dota2-auto-accept
     uv run python main.py